 Roper Lake, jr.

 Cottonwood trees and a thick ring of cattails almost disguise Dankworth Pond's artificial origin.
 The pond was constructed by Arnold Dankworth over fifty years ago as a catfish hatchery.
 Later on, he sold it to the Arizona State Park system.
-During the winter the pond is stocked with catfish, bass, bluegill, red-ear sunfish and crappie.
-It seems to be popular with birds and local fishermen alike.
+The pond is stocked with catfish, bass, bluegill, red-ear sunfish, and crappie during the winter.
+It seems to be popular with birds and local anglers alike.

-Continuing on, the loop trail passes through a grove of cottonwoods and salt cedars that are watered by overflow from Dankworth Pond.
-The trail crosses a couple of wooden bridges here, before arriving back at the pond itself.
+The loop trail passes through a grove of cottonwoods and salt cedars watered by overflow from Dankworth Pond.
+The trail crosses a couple of wooden bridges here before arriving back at the pond itself.